Submarine: Armament

 The success of the submarine is inextricably linked to the development of the torpedo, invented by Robert Whitehead in 1866.
-His invention is essentially the same now as it was 140 years ago.
-Only with self-propelled torpedoes could the submarine make the leap from novelty to a weapon of war.
-Until the perfection of the guided torpedo, multiple "straight-running" torpedoes were required to attack a target.
-With at most 20 to 25 torpedoes stored on board, the number of attacks was limited.
-To increase combat endurance most World War I submarines functioned as submersible gunboats, using their deck guns against unarmed targets, and diving to escape and engage enemy warships.
-The importance of guns encouraged the development of the unsuccessful Submarine Cruiser such as the French Surcouf and the Royal Navy's X1 and M-class submarines.
+His invention (essentially the same now as it was 140 years ago), allowed the submarine make the leap from novelty to a weapon of war.
+Prior to the development and miniaturization of sonar sensitive enough to track a submerged submarine, attacks were exclusively restricted to ships and submarines operating near or at the surface.
+Targeting of unguided torpedoes was initially done by eye, but by World War II analog targeting computers began to proliferate, being able to calculate basic firing solutions.
+Nonetheless, multiple "straight-running" torpedoes could be required to ensure a target was hit.
+With at most 20 to 25 torpedoes stored on board, the number of attacks a submarine could make was limited.
+To increase combat endurance starting in World War I submarines also functioned as submersible gunboats, using their deck guns against unarmed targets, and diving to escape and engage enemy warships.
+The initial importance of these deck guns encouraged the development of the unsuccessful Submarine Cruiser such as the French Surcouf and the Royal Navy's X1 and M-class submarines.
 With the arrival of anti-submarine warfare (ASW) aircraft, guns became more for defense than attack.
 A more practical method of increasing combat endurance was the external torpedo tube, loaded only in port.

 The ability of submarines to approach enemy harbours covertly led to their use as minelayers.
 Minelaying submarines of World War I and World War II were specially built for that purpose.
 Modern submarine-laid mines, such as the British Mark 5 Stonefish and Mark 6 Sea Urchin, can be deployed from a submarine's torpedo tubes.